Esri/cityengine-sdk/README.md

 # Esri CityEngine SDK Examples

-The Esri CityEngine is based on the procedural runtime, which is the underlying engine that supports two geoprocessing tools in ArcGIS and drives procedural symbology in ArcGIS Pro.
+Esri CityEngine is based on Esri Procedural Runtime, which is the underlying engine that supports two geoprocessing tools in ArcGIS and drives procedural symbology in ArcGIS Pro.
 The CityEngine SDK enables you as a 3rd party developer to extend CityEngine with additional import and export formats.
 Moreover, you can integrate the procedural runtime in your own client applications taking full advantage of the procedural core without running CityEngine or ArcGIS.

 ## Preamble